 The OTN seeks to undertake five key activities as a starting point for the synthesis of trait data, which are:

 - Maintaining a global registry of trait-based initiatives

 - Sharing reproducible workflows and tools for aggregating trait data

 - Advocating for a free flow of data and appropriate recognition of efforts

 - Creating a trait core to facilitate synthesis and standardisation

 - Facilitating consistent approaches to measuring traits within major groups

-To join the Open Traits Network create a membership file and offer your expertise and knowledge in the pursuit of a harmonised and curated trait dataset across all organisms.
+Please visit our member pages to see a list of our current members.
+This page also has instructions on how you can join the Open Traits Network and offer your expertise and knowledge in the pursuit of a harmonised and curated trait dataset across all organisms.